DSL-TeamCitrouille/dsl-project/README.md

 ### Limits
 - Maximum moves depending on AI used : 50 for random; 250 greedy/heuristic; 150 llm
 - Uses seeded randomness for reproducibility
-- Falls back to rule-based moves if LLM fails

 ---